The Micro, Small and Medium Enterprises Development Act, 2006

-- Permanent / Final Registration: A provisionally registered industrial unit when it is about to go into production is to apply for grant of Permanent / Final Registration.
+- Permanent / Final Registration: A provisionally registered industrial unit, when about to go into production, is to apply for grant of Permanent / Final Registration.
 An existing and functioning industrial unit is eligible to apply for Permanent / Final Registration without going into provisional registration processes.

 If a micro or small enterprise files a memorandum with District Industries Centre (DIC) of its area, then it stands to gain many benefits like:

 - Easy finance availability from Banks, without collateral requirement;